Beijing Bailie University

 The Beijing Bailie University (BBU; 北京培黎职业学院 (Běijīng Péilí zhíyè xuéyuàn)), previously known in English as Peili Vocational Institute, is a university in Beijing.

 Founded in May, 1983, the Beijing Bailie University is one of the earliest non-governmental institutions of higher education officially approved by the Beijing Municipal People's Government, and documented by the Ministry of Education of the People's Republic of China.
 It is a full-time vocational college for various professional training, including foreign language, computing, law, accounting, international business, art, and hospitality departments.
-BBU's qualified to issue independently diplomas and certificates which are recognized by the Chinese government.
+BBU's qualified to independently issue diplomas and certificates which are recognized by the Chinese government.
 There are currently more than 7,000 students in total.